drupal-composer/drupal-project/README.md

 ### Create a new Github repo

-Press the `Use this template` button in Github to create a new repository for your project based on this template, or clone this repository manually and remove the unneeded git history.
+Press the `Use this template` button in Github to create a new repository for your project based on this template, or clone this repository manually and remove any unneeded git history.

 ### Create Pantheon environment

 1. Created a new pantheon site at [https://dashboard.pantheon.io/sites/create](https://dashboard.pantheon.io/sites/create), selecting the appropriate Organization. *Note: It may make more sense from a process perspective to have the client create the pantheon site and then add Kalamuna as a supporting organization.*
 1. When prompted to select an upstream, choose the regular Drupal 8 option, so the hidden framework variable on Pantheon is properly set to Drupal.
 1. Run `terminus site:upstream:set my-site-name empty` from your command line to remove the unneeded upstream after the site has been initialized.
-1. Add the Kalamuna Commit Bot `kalacommitbot@kalamuna.com` under the `Team` tab for the project (or an alternate account you'd like to use for pushing to pantheon).
+1. Add the Kalamuna Commit Bot `kalacommitbot@kalamuna.com` under the `Team` tab for the project (or an alternate account you'd like to use for pushing to Pantheon).
 1. Copy the location of the Pantheon git repo from the `Git SSH clone URL` field under the `Connection info` dropdown in the Pantheon site dashboard, which is the format `ssh://codeserver.dev.XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX@codeserver.dev.XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX.drush.in:2222/~/repository.git`.
 Discard the `git clone` and `site-name` parts from before and after the URL in the provided command.

 ### Initialize CircleCI integration